-A New Media Approach For Improved Sensemaking Through Physiological CoherenceMay 01, 2021
+Embodied Sensemaking - A New Media Approach For Improved Sensemaking

-Since 2009, Collective Evolution has been committed to forging a radically new approach to media and the discussion of current events.
-Over the years scientific research has come to support the approach we have been taking to help improve the way people consume and synthesize information in order to make meaningful choices in their lives and in society.
+Since 2009, our team has been committed to forging a radically new approach to media and the discussion of current events.
+Over the years scientific research has come to support the approach we have been taking to help improve the way people consume, connect with, and synthesize information in order to make meaningful choices in their lives and move towards healing collective trauma.

 Coherence & Optimal Function